radioarcane/darkcastlefest/src/content/performers/the-dead-speak.md

    instagram: "https://www.instagram.com/thedeadspeak.band"
    linktree: "https://linktr.ee/TheDeadSpeak"
 description: "The Dead Speak is a Louisville, Kentucky-based horror cow-beret duo that invoke goth rockabilly energy.
 Jaime Muerte (she/her) and Wayne Robinson (he/him) fuse guttural, impassioned vocals with stories centering around themes of suicide, folklore and substance abuse."
+seoDescription: "Join the seance at Dark Castle Fest 2024 and step into the eerie realm of The Dead Speak, a horror cow-beret duo hailing from Louisville, Kentucky – where Ouija boards play music.
+Jaime Muerte and Wayne Robinson, the voices behind the duo, summon goth rockabilly energy that's truly unique.
+Their music delves into guttural, impassioned vocals, weaving tales of suicide, folklore, and substance abuse."
 ref: "https://musicbrainz.org/artist/c6cfb1d0-f9d1-4e6e-b381-f40a067b6823"
 ---